learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 3. Maintain a regular schedule: Following a consistent routine helps manage time effectively and maintain work-life balance.
 4. Stay organized: Use productivity tools like task managers, calendars, and note-taking apps to keep track of tasks, deadlines, and meetings.
 5. Communicate effectively with team members: Utilize appropriate communication channels, provide timely updates, and engage in virtual meetings to stay connected and aligned with the team.
-6. Invest in reliable technology: Ensure that your computer, internet connection, and other essential tools are up to date and reliable to avoid technical issues during work.
+6. Invest in reliable technology: Ensure that your computer, internet connection, and other essential tools are up-to-date and reliable to avoid technical issues during work.

 ### Client interactions
 1 Active listening: Pay attention to the client's needs and concerns, and ask clarifying questions to ensure a clear understanding of their requirements.